The Swinburne Law School recently celebrated the launch of lecturer, Roger Hawthorn’s book about the Greek island of Lemnos.

-Written together with friend and former colleague Dr Tony Whitefield, the book explores the unknown historical significance of Lemnos, an island that lays claim to the oldest democratic council chamber in the civilized world.
+Written together with friend and former colleague Dr Tony Whitefield, the book explores the unknown historical significance of Lemnos, an island that lays claim to the oldest democratic council chamber in the civilised world.

-“I first visited the Greek Island of Lemnos about eight years ago at the invitation of Tony and his wife Despina who were in the process of restoring an old family stone cottage on the island.
+“I first visited the Greek Island of Lemnos about eight years ago at the invitation of Tony and his wife Despina, who were in the process of restoring an old family stone cottage on the island.
 I have had a life-long passion for ancient history and this was a great opportunity to explore and discover more about a lesser known Greek Island steeped in mystery and ancient myth,” says Mr Hawthorn.

 Until now, a comprehensive history and guide book about the island has been lacking.
 The book brings together for the first time all the elements of the distant past and of today.